Governors Island Tolerance Walk

 The "winning entry" was Picnic Point so that in September 2009 a few [official] visitors and their guests could have a picnic and party during a New Island Festival within a New York City Harbor Festival.
 These festivals were the highlight of a 2009 quadricentennial celebration in honor of three legendary dead men: the American Robert Fulton, the Frenchman Samuel de Champlain and the Englishman Henry Hudson.
 These parties had been called into being by the New York State Legislature to generate broad popular excitement and to mobilize the State's population in celebrating the 2009 year!!!

-This [inconsequential] vision for New York State's joyful tribute in 2009 was signed into law by Governor George Pataki in February 2002 in a political nod to the grandiose but spurious tri-centennial celebration of 1909 in honor of Robert Fulton and Henry Hudson.
-It was an express effort to eradicate the factually accurate, historical national meaning of the year 1609 in a 2009 quadricentennial commemoration thus denying New York State its authentic cultural patrimony of historic substance which is shared bilaterally by the primary histories of the United States of America and the Netherlands (click Lifeblood of American Liberty.)
+This [inconsequential and profoundly erroneous] vision for New York State's joyful tribute in 2009 was signed into law by Governor George Pataki in February 2002 in a political nod to the grandiose but spurious tri-centennial celebration of 1909 in honor of Robert Fulton and Henry Hudson.
+It was an express effort to eradicate the factually accurate, historical national meaning of the year 1609 in a 2009 quadricentennial commemoration thus denying New York State its authentic cultural patrimony of historic substance which is shared bilaterally by the primary histories of the United States of America and the United Netherlands (now, the Netherlands.)
+(Click Lifeblood of American Liberty.)

 In the absence of the New York State Legislature's unequivocal acceptance of this fundamental American history with respect to Governors Island, the National Park Service, which has jurisdiction over a portion of the Island, also has been unwilling to accept the Island's and, hence, the State's legacy of toleration as the basis for ethnic diversity and central to American freedom.